timjogorman/RicherEventDescription/guidelines.md

 #### When many words relate to one event

-As mentioned in the prior section, if many words contribute to a single event or entity, we want them to all be represented by a single markable.
+As mentioned in the prior section, if many words contribute to a single event or entity, we want them all to be represented by a single markable.
 Some of these will be relatively clear-cut, as with *light verbs*:

 > John ~~took~~ a **[<sub>event</sub> bath]**.
 > The burglar ~~committed~~ a heinous **[<sub>event</sub> crime ]**.

 These are most clear-cut with light verbs meeting the rule from Bonial (2014) that "the light verb plus its true predicate can often be paraphrased by a verbal form of the true predicate without loss of the core meaning of the expression. ".
-In other words, "to give a lecture" is almost identical to "to lecture", "to give a look" is almost the same as "to look", etc.  For related reasons, we will also be not marking **support verb** constructions such as
+In other words, "to give a lecture" is almost identical to "to lecture", "to give a look" is almost the same as "to look", etc.  For related reasons, we will also not be marking **support verb** constructions such as:

 > The **earthquake** ~~occurred~~ during the **parade**.